jonathan-markland/80GFX/README.md

 Redesign notes
 ==============
+The device interface has some oddities that the user will see.
-The code contains some TODOs to smooth internal design.
+The code contains TODOs to smooth internal design.
+I am in a process of reviewing the entire design.
 There are also some optimisation opportunities currently missed.